wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.3.4 =
+* Fixed a bug where the excerpt didn't show up on ADN.

 = 1.3.3 =
 * You can now chose multiple post types instead of only "post".